awsdocs/amazon-ecs-developer-guide/doc_source/create-service-connect.md

 The following tutorial shows how to create an Amazon ECS service containing a Fargate task that uses Service Connect with the AWS CLI\.

-Amazon ECS supports the Service Connect feature in the AWS Regions listed in [](service-connect.md)\.
+Amazon ECS supports the Service Connect feature in the AWS Regions listed in [Regions with Service Connect](service-connect.md#service-connect-regions)\.

 ## Prerequisites<a name="create-service-connect-prereqs"></a>